ebaah2942/airbnb-clone-project/README.md

 7. Database Optimizations
 Efficient indexing, query optimization, and use of select_related/prefetch_related in Django ensure the app remains fast and scalable as data grows.

+# API Security

+1. Authentication

+Why it's important: Ensures that only registered users can log in and access personal features like bookings, payments, and profile management.

+2. Authorization

+Why it's important: Prevents unauthorized actions, such as a guest attempting to edit another user’s listing or access private data.

+3. Rate Limiting

+Why it's important: Prevents brute-force attacks on login, abuse of the API, and denial of service (DoS) attempts.

+4. HTTPS (SSL/TLS)

+Why it's important: Prevents man-in-the-middle attacks and ensures secure data transmission between the client and server.

+5. Secure Payments

+Why it's important: Protects sensitive financial data and ensures transaction integrity and user trust.

+6. Session & Token Expiry

+Why it's important: Minimizes the risk if a token is compromised.

+7. Database Access Control

+Why it's important: Prevents data breaches, accidental deletions, and internal misuse.